Opinion | Putin has unfinished business in America

-Putin’s Ukraine goal: Pull that country from the West and back into Russia’s sphere of influence.
-His U.S. goal in 2016: Undermine the democratic process, disparage and undercut Hillary Clinton and her campaign for president, and help elect Donald Trump.
+Putin’s Ukraine goal: pull that country from the West and back into Russia’s sphere of influence.
+His U.S. goal in 2016: undermine the democratic process, disparage and undercut Hillary Clinton and her campaign for president, and help elect Donald Trump.

 The outcome of his Ukraine campaign is yet to be decided.
 His U.S. effort found full success.

 But more than a personality contest was at stake five years ago.
 To be sure, Putin had his reasons for loathing Clinton.
 As Barack Obama’s secretary of state, she took a hard line on Russia.
 She was a vocal supporter of the 2011 protests of Putin’s government.
 But Putin also had his reasons for wanting Trump in the Oval Office.
-As with the buildup in his campaign to take Ukraine, Putin was clearly playing a long game: Put in place a U.S. president who would pursue policies that weaken the European Union and NATO, the bulwarks against Russian expansion into former Soviet countries.
+As with the buildup in his campaign to take Ukraine, Putin was clearly playing a long game: put in place a U.S. president who would pursue policies that weaken the European Union and NATO, the bulwarks against Russian expansion into former Soviet countries.
 Trump was the answer.

 In Trump, Putin finally had a U.S. president who generated more anti-American sentiment in Europe than the Kremlin could ever have hoped to produce on its own.